z-dev/web-training/courses/core/1-html-and-css-foundations.md

 # Outcome

+You'll be able to build a static website, control where things go on the page and change the look and feel of things on the page.

 You'll understand:

 * The syntax and layout of HTML, most of the HTML `<tags>` and what they're used for.